I took the day off and devoted it to self-care.

 Self-care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.

-My self-care today were activities I deliberately did.
+My self-care today was activities I deliberately did.

 I planned them and went after them with purpose and enjoyment.
 Seeing the results of my labors as I stand on the deck and look at the freshly mowed and trimmed back yard, leave me with a sense of satisfaction.